 When young, l'Hercule is milder with a fruity aroma and tangy, sweet finish.
-By twelve months, the flavours grow more complex, informed by the earthy toasted flavour of the rind into a much more nutty and mellow mouthful.
+By twelve months, the flavours grow more complex, informed by the earthiness of the rind into a much more nutty and mellow mouthful.

 Enjoy on your favourite roasted vegetables, quiches or soups for a truly Canadian homage to mountain-style cheesemaking.